johnae/spook/README.md

 Above, the function given to every will have been wrapped in a coroutine.
 However, since nothing in that function actually yields (coroutine.yield) or resumes (coroutine.resume), it will just work the way spook always did - in the above case it will even "freeze" spook completely for 2 seconds waiting for sleep to exit (second every function).
 So the first every function that should execute once per second will skip a second.

-There is a process helper that has, among other things, an os.execute implementation that is coroutine based.
+There is a process helper that has, among other things, an os.execute api compatibile implementation that is coroutine based.
 Using that to implement the same code as above would look like this:

 ```moonscript
 :execute = require 'process'